Summerflowerling/travel_app_react/README.md

 # Getting Started with this travel app

-Enter the city you want to search and the travel date.
+- Enter the city you want to search and the travel date.
 This app returns your travel duration and give you the next 7 days's local weather forecast.

+- The backend server is split in a different repo.
+Check [Backend server for travel app](https://github.com/Summerflowerling/express_typescript_backend_test.git)

 ---